TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 ---------------------------------------------------------------------

-Python has a 'with' statement that wraps the execution of a block, calling code on the entrance and exit from the block.
+Python has a 'with' statement that wraps the execution of a block, calling code on the entrance and exit kutoka the block.
 Some language have a construct that looks like this::

    with obj: